ACCESS NL > Relocating to the Netherlands > Dutch social security and benefits > What social security benefits are available in the Netherlands?

 Social security benefits are determined based on your income and assets.
 These include everything you own including your bank savings (i.e. car, jewellery, properties).
 Please note that no claims can be made within the first three months of moving to the Netherlands.
 Below is a summary of the five insurance benefits and allowances provided by the Dutch Government through the Social Security Office – SVB (Sociale Verzekeringbank):

 - Kindersbijslag (child benefit) – This is money paid by the government towards the expenses of raising a child.
-If you live or work in the Netherlands and you have a child or children under 18, you are eligible to the Dutch child benefit.
+If you live or work in the Netherlands and you have a child or children under 18, you are eligible for the Dutch child benefit.
 It is available to all families independent of income or wealth.
 Click here for more information

 - Algemene Ouderdomswet – AOW (state pension) – The AOW is a basic state pension for people who have reached their AOW pension age.
 If you live or work in the Netherlands, you will almost certainly be insured under the AOW scheme.
 Click here to know about the pension age in the Netherlands and eligibility